The 8 Best Dog Worming Tablets: Tested & Evaluated 2023

 Dog Worming Options

 Oral dewormers are by far the most common option.
 This includes every form of medication that your dog needs to swallow, including tablets, chewables, and liquid suspensions.
 These medications are designed to expel the parasites from your dog’s system.
 If your pet is already having worm problems, be prepared to witness mild side effects:

 "Oral dewormers do not generally cause severe side effects.
 If your dog has a large worm burden at the time of treatment, it is possible that an oral dewormer could cause mild diarrhea, vomiting, and a temporary loss of appetite as the worms are paralyzed or killed by the medication and passed from your dog’s system." - Leslie Gilette, DVM for PetMD

 But what is the best option?
-A table, a chewable, or maybe spot-on treatment?
-They all have their advantages.
+A tablet, a chewable, or maybe spot-on treatment?
+Our experts say that they all have their advantages.

-Tablets are the classic form of wormers.
+Tablets are the classic form of dewormers.
 They look the same as any pill and work the same.
 Tablets are completely fine, but sometimes it can be difficult to get your dog to swallow them.
 It helps if the tablets are flavoured.
-Getting the right dose can sum

 Chewable wormers look just like little treats.
 Due to the texture and the flavour, dogs usually like eating those without suspecting anything.
-Other than that, chewables work just like tabs.
+Other than that, chewables work just like tablets.